Lodging a claim for a patient

 - Send all forms and invoices to the Accredited Employer (AE) contact or their third-party administrator (TPA).

 If you lodge the claim with us instead of the AE or TPA, there may be a delay in accepting your patient’s cover.
 There may also be a delay in payment of your invoices.
-The AE won't make any payments until we accept the cover.

 If you have an issue with a claim already submitted, call the AE or TPA.